 Braving the Elements: Why Mendeleev Left Russian Soil for American Oil

-The story behind a rare work in our collection by the father of the periodic table.
+The story behind a rare work by the father of the periodic table.

 Long before international relations between the United States and Russia centered on allegations of election tampering and controversial business deals, they focused briefly on Dmitri Mendeleev.
 National Periodic Table Day on February 7 celebrates Mendeleev’s birthday and his “periodic law,” in which he arranged the more than 60 elements known at the time into a single table based on their atomic weights, correctly predicting the properties of numerous additional elements and their compounds.
 As the 33-year-old chair of chemistry at the University of St. Petersburg, Mendeleev began working on this periodic law while writing a textbook in 1867, publishing it initially as a series of papers in 1869 and then as Osnovy khimii (Principles of Chemistry) in 1871.
 So what then did the father of the periodic table have to do with U.S.-Russian relations?